jspsych/jsPsych/docs/plugins/jspsych-survey-html-form.md

 ### Example using the autofocus parameter

-In this example, the browswer will focus on the element with the ID `test-resp-box` when the trial loads.
+In this example, the browser will focus on the element with the ID `test-resp-box` when the trial loads.
 For `<input type="text">` elements, this means that the cursor will appear inside the text box.

 ```javascript
 var autofocus_trial = {